al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 <a href="http://www.sparql.org/sparql?query=++++PREFIX++dcterms%3A+%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0D%0A++++SELECT+%3Fsubject+%0D%0A++++FROM+%3Chttp%3A%2F%2Fwww.w3.org%2F2007%2F08%2FpyRdfa%2Fextract%3Furi%3Dhttp%3A%2F%2Fal3xandr3.github.com%2F%3E%0D%0A++++WHERE+%7B%0D%0A+++++%3Chttp%3A%2F%2Fal3xandr3.github.com%3E+%3Fpredicate+%3Fsubject+.+%0D%0A+++++%3Fs+dcterms%3Asubject+%3Fsubject+.%0D%0A++++%7D&default-graph-uri=&output=xml&stylesheet=%2Fxml-to-html.xsl" target="_blank">run on sparql.org &rarr;</a>

-Note that this is a live search, i.e. whenever i add a new topic(subject) into the tag cloud of the site, re-running the query above will show the new topics also.

-> RDFa augments web pages as standalone data repositories that #semanticweb can understand, doubling as normal web pages, imagine web scraping done right.
+> RDFa augments web pages as standalone data repositories that #semanticweb can understand, doubling as normal web pages, is like web scraping done right

-### Using It
+## Using It

 Why is all this data useful? well for a more futuristic good use case check the [Data, Data, Data! semantic web use case on Xmas](http://al3xandr3.github.com/2011/12/18/data.html).